hitokiri-mata/katacoda-courses/kubernetes-serverless/knative/finish.md

 You have just experienced just the tip of the key features that make Knative the serverless framework for Kubernetes.
 Many Serverless frameworks have recognized the growing power of Knative and have founded or refactored the internals of their frameworka to leverage Knative.
-If your are considering servless projects on Kubernetes, definitely make sure they are leveraging the benefits of Knative.
+If you are considering serverless projects on Kubernetes, definitely make sure they are leveraging the benefits of Knative.

 ## Lessons Learned ##